 Is there a particular dessert that you consider your signature creation?
 What inspired you to develop it, and how has it evolved?

 I’d say cheesecake is probably my signature.
 We serve different cheesecakes at various locations, and I’m not sure if it’s because it’s my favorite dessert or because it’s what I always asked my parents to make.
-At Vermillion, we offer a classic New York-style cheesecake on a brown butter graham crumble, topped with strawberries and blossoms.
+At The Vermilion Club, we offer a classic New York-style cheesecake on a brown butter graham crumble, topped with strawberries and blossoms.
 At North Fork Table, we feature a rotating vegetal cheesecake inspired by seasonality and what we can source from neighboring farms.
 A favorite there is a pea and goat cheese cheesecake served with lemon biscotti crumble and lemon curd.
 At La Marchande, we serve a pumpkin sticky toffee pudding with cheesecake ice cream.
 I think I just love the tang and texture of sweetened cream cheese.

 What’s one ingredient or technique you’re currently experimenting with that excites you, especially as you evolve the pastry program across JF Restaurants?